sutamatej/AzureCloudService/README.md

 ------------------------------------------------

-[ActionMailer.Standalone][1] package is used in order to send email messages from worker project which is a non-MVC project.
+[ActionMailer.Standalone][1] package is used in order to send email messages from worker role which is a non-MVC project.
 This package enables usage of Razor templating engine for email content.
 Unfortunately, at the moment ActionMailer.Standalone specifically requires Razor engine of version 3.0.8, which makes it a bit messy when trying to install ActionMailer through NuGet (NuGet installs 3.2.0 by default).